-As any web application, Oro application generally follows a client - server architecture to deliver the web content prepared by the server-side stack to the client-side and deliver response.
+Like any web application, Oro application follows a client - server architecture to deliver the web content prepared by the server-side stack to the client-side and deliver the response.
 Oro applications rely on the number of embedded, integrated, and distributed technologies explained below.

-A client, whether it is a web-browser or a third-party application connected via the API, makes requests to the Oro application server-side to get the application content or JSON response.
+A client, whether a web browser or a third-party application connected via the API, requests the Oro application server-side to get the application content or JSON response.
 Information received in response from the server-side may be used:

 - By the web browser – to render or update the web page shown to the end user.

-- By the third party application – to launch data synchronization, trigger actions in the Oro applications or other integrated systems.
+- By the third party application – trigger actions in the Oro applications or other integrated systems to launch data synchronization.